yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 which means that we do not expect to see the theoretical acf function exactly as our estimate, but only approximately up to estimation error.

+>If our time series is white noise then by definition it is random.
+Therefore, it **cannot** be predicted.

 <p align="center">